ahansenlab/connect_the_dots/README.md

-# connect_the_dots
+# Connect the dots
-Inference of SMC activity on chromatin from simulated and real data
+Inference of SMC activity from simulated chromatin dynamics and real data.